School Facilities Funding & Policy Updates in the 2019 Interim

 • In using the bond proceeds under the program, LEAs must give priority schools that are the oldest buildings in the system with significant facility deficiencies, schools with high concentrations of students eligible for free and reduced price meals, and schools with high number of relocatable classrooms.

-The bill also includes provisions for the use of public private partnerships in Prince George’s County and an expanded definition of eligible costs for small school systems.
+• In addition, the bill would have included provisions for the use of public private partnerships in Prince George’s County and an expanded definition of eligible costs for small school systems.
+This provision was included in separate local legislation which did pass.
+See SB 1011 described above.

 Also, see below for much more information on the status and MABE’s positions on state regulations and background on the landmark 21st Century School Facilities Act of 2018.